 Q: Is there a danger that I may become an addict?

 A. To beads?
 Heck no!
-I've been working with beads every day for over 35 years including weekends and holidays without a vacation except for the heart attack and I'm not addicted.
+I've been working with beads every day for over 38 years including weekends and holidays without a vacation except for the heart attack and I'm not addicted.
 But you may not be so strong.

 Funny story: I was abused in the basement of a church when I was three and passed it on as an adult.
-My Mom sent me to nursery school and on day one they made us string macaroni necklaces at a picnic table and when I got home I declared to my mother I wasn't going back to that place because men don't make necklaces and she couldn't make me.
+My Mom sent me to nursery school and on day one they made us string macaroni necklaces at a picnic table and when I got home I declared to my mother I wasn't going back to that place because real men don't make necklaces and she couldn't make me.
 I was an easy three year old to get along with if you didn't cross me.
 And here I am surrounded by millions of beads.

 Q: How do I learn more about Vermont?